opentok/learning-opentok-ios/README.md

         });
     }

-# Basic Video Capturer (video-capturer-basic branch)
+## Basic Video Capturer

-To see the code for this sample, switch to the video-capturer-basic branch.
+To see the code for this sample, switch to the *video-capturer-basic* branch.
 This branch shows you how to make minor modifications to the video capturer used by the OTPublisher class.

 In this example, the app uses a custom video capturer to publish random pixels (white noise).